mas-chat/mas/README.md

-# MAS server and desktop web app
+# MAS server and web app

 MAS is a web group chat application with a sleek windowed UI.